coastalwhite/lemurs/README.md

    necessary files such as your selection of window managers.
 3. Disables the previous Display Manager
 4. Copy over the *systemd* service and enables it.

+## License

+The project is made available under the MIT and APACHE license.
+See the `LICENSE-MIT` and `LICENSE-APACHE` files, respectively, for more information.